Efficient Sparse Secure Aggregation for Federated Learning: Proposed Method

 In terms of information leakage, if one client observes that the component $A[k]$ in the sum result is equal to their random component $R_{i,k}$, then the client can infer that with very high probability he is alone to have this index $k$.
 We refer to Appendix~\ref{appendix:secure_union} for an analysis of this probability.

-\paragraph{\texttt{PlaintextUnion}} In this protocol, the clients will only learn the union of indices, however the first server will learn the list of indices of each client.
+\paragraph{\texttt{PlaintextUnion}} Here, the clients will only learn the union of indices, however the first server will learn the list of indices of each client.
 In this protocol, each client sends to the first server the Boolean vector $B_i$ representing their list of indices.
 The first server evaluates the union of indices by OR-ing the received Boolean vectors and transmitting back the resulting Boolean vector to each client.

 While such a protocol is not advisable for every setting, especially for NLP tasks or recommender systems, where the knowledge of support locations can be indicative of training features, the effectiveness of many white-box privacy attacks on distributed ML systems has only been demonstrated for exact, real-valued model updates, and not for model update support.
-In the case of large computer-vision models, such a security perimeter may be acceptable to the system designer.
+In the case of computer-vision models, such a security perimeter may be acceptable to the system designer.

 \paragraph{\texttt{NoUnion}} If the compression rate is very low, the split of the sum of signs into a union of indices and a sum on restricted signs vectors is not beneficial.
-Then, it is more efficient to perform the secure aggregation in two steps: \begin{itemize} \item the secure sum of signs vectors $D_i$ directly, as $V=[1, N]$, \item and the secure sum of scalar factors. \end{itemize}
+In this case, it is more efficient to perform the secure aggregation in two steps: i) the secure sum of signs vectors~$D_i$ directly, as~$V=[1, N]$, and ii) the secure sum of scalar factors.